Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/342-OPNsense-support.md

 The information about successful installation should be displayed.

-## OPN001.002 Boot OPNsense serial from hard disk
+## OPN001.002 Boot OPNsense stable (serial output) from Hard Disk

 **Test description**

-This test aims to verify that OPNsense serial could be booted on the DUT.
+This test aims to verify that OPNsense stable serial could be booted from the hard disk on the DUT.

 **Test configuration data**

 1. `FIRMWARE` = Dasharo
-1. `OPERATING_SYSTEM` = OPNsense 23.1
+1. `OPERATING_SYSTEM` = OPNsense stable

 **Test setup**